Mike Eagles

 Michael Bryant Eagles (born March 7, 1963) is a Canadian former professional ice hockey forward who played sixteen seasons in the National Hockey League.
-He is currently the Athletic Director of St. Thomas University in Fredericton, New Brunswick.
+He is also the former Athletic Director of St. Thomas University in Fredericton, New Brunswick.

 Pre-NHL

 Eagles won two Ontario Hockey League championships (1981 and 1982) and the Memorial Cup (1982) with the Kitchener Rangers.

 NHL career

 Eagles was drafted 116th overall by the Quebec Nordiques in the 1981 NHL Entry Draft.
 He played 853 career NHL games, scoring 74 goals and 122 assists for 196 points.
-Throughout his career, Eagles played for the Quebec Nordiques (1982-1988), the Chicago Blackhawks (1988-1990), the Winnipeg Jets (1990-1994), and the Washington Capitals (1994-2000).
+Throughout his career, Eagles played for the Quebec Nordiques (1982–1988), the Chicago Blackhawks (1988–1990), the Winnipeg Jets (1990–1994), and the Washington Capitals (1994–2000).
 During his time with the Capitals, he played in the 1998 Stanley Cup Finals against the Detroit Red Wings.

 Post NHL

 In 2002, he was named head coach of the St. Thomas University Tommies of the Canadian Interuniversity Sport conference.
 During his first year, he led the Tommies to a league championship, and was also named CIS coach of the year.
 In 2011, he left his coaching position to become St Thomas's Athletic Director.